 Townsend's Big Eared Bat, which occurs in the Boulder area, is a sensitive species in need of immediate protection.
 Only eleven breeding colonies are known in Colorado; two of them are on OSMP.

 Seasonal wildlife closures protect this and other species.
-Boulder's Open Space & Mountain Parks are home to an amazing variety of rare, threatened and imperiled species.
+Boulder's Open Space and Mountain Parks are home to an amazing variety of rare, threatened and imperiled species.

 Much More to Learn